binpash/pash/evaluation/eval_script/README.md

 ## Completeness

+At a high level, the paper claims three contributions (page 2)

+1. A dynamic interposition framework for the shell (§3, 4)
+2. A stateful, parallelizing compilation server (§5)
+3. Commutativity-aware optimization (§6)

-Our paper describes several system components.
-Fig. 1 of the paper gives an overview of their interaction and correspondence to sections.
+Fig. 1 of the paper gives an overview of the interaction bertween different components and the correspondence of system components to sections.
 Below we provide links to the source code implementing them.

 * *Preprocesor (§3.1 and §3.2):* The [preprocessor](https://github.com/binpash/pash/blob/main/compiler/pash.py) uses the parser (below) to instrument the AST with calls to the [JIT Engine](https://github.com/binpash/pash/blob/main/compiler/pash_runtime.sh).
 Note here that the terminology in the paper is somewhat different from the code; we hope to align the two soon.